 For Core Database nightly full backups, Resolver utilizing automated AWS RDS backup feature providing an ability to recover a customer database to any point in time during the backup retention period (31 days).

-All backups are encrypted on S3 or EBS Volumes utilizing AES 256.
+Backups are encrypted on S3 or EBS Volumes utilizing AES 256.

 Resolver performs full weekly backup to EBS volume (highly available) cycled weekly after full backup, retain a copy of 5 weeks of full backups before cycling.